1

 To begin this form, the program will be directed to the Provider Hub

 Child care providers are required to complete the Online Injury Report within 24 hours of an incident.
-If a provider is unable to access the online system, you must use the paper form and submit the form to the Division of Early Learning and Licensing Administration (DELLA) within 24 hours of the incident.
+If a provider is unable to access the online system, you must use the paper Online Injury Report form and submit the form to the Division of Early Learning and Licensing Administration (DELLA) within 24 hours of the incident.

-Please visit our resources for additional information on Injury Reporting.
+Please visit our resources for additional information on Injury Reporting

 Other injuries not requiring medical attention can be documented using the Accident/Injury Report Form developed by each facility.
 Child care providers must ensure that parents are notified of ALL injury or accident reports.